zhindley/zhindley.github.io/index.md

 ## About Me

 My name is Zach Hindley and I am a student at the Roux Institute, a new campus of Northeastern University in Portland Maine.
-Currently I am working on a masters in computer science with a focus in Artificial Inteligence and Machine Learning, and plan to graduate May, 2023.
+Currently I am working on a masters in computer science with a focus in Artificial Inteligence and Machine Learning planning to graduate May, 2023.
 I recieved my bachelor degrees from the University of Maine where I studied Mechanical Engineering and Mathematics.

 ## About My Advisor